lostjared/acidcamGL/README.md

 	F 75 0
 	Q 25 7
-If you saved this to keys.key you would use it with -k key like his:
+If you saved this to keys.key you would use with -k key like his:

 	acidcamGL -g -p filters -k keys.key